Spreadsheet Models for Managers

 This course introduces practical approaches to business modeling, business planning, and forecasting, using a variety of mathematical models easily implemented using commercial spreadsheet software.
 Simple models of cost and revenue sources, cash flow, plant and equipment requirements, and employee costs and productivity provide distinct advantages to the planner and decision-maker.
 By avoiding the (sometimes overwhelming) details of an accounting system or of a highly sophisticated modeling paradigm, a simple model provides insight into the dynamical behavior of the business process, providing the manager an opportunity to develop an intuitive grasp of the issues and trade-offs.
 The operational models are intended to meet the needs of retail, wholesale, service, publishing, or software concerns of a range of sizes from startup to global enterprise.

-Mastery of the content of this course gives you a real edge in business planning.
-You'll learn how to make realistic projections that are based on reasonable representations of a business or business processes.
-And you'll learn techniques that are sophisticated, yet simple to implement in a real business context.
+Mastery of A laptopA laptopA laptopA laptopA laptopA laptopA laptopA laptopA laptopthe content of this course gives you a real edge in business planning.
+You’ll learn how to make realistic projections that are based on reasonable representations of a business or business processes.
+And you’ll learn techniques that are sophisticated, yet simple to implement in a real business context.

 We provide you with an assortment of modeling techniques to use in developing a term project of your own design.
-Using Microsoft Excel for Macintosh or Windows, you'll develop an actual model of a business or business process of your choice.
-You'll use this model to study the response of some business process parameters to specified conditions.
-Nearly all homework must be done using Microsoft Excel, so you'll need access to the software.
-Laboratory accounts will be provided, but you need not work in the Laboratory.
+Using Microsoft Excel for Macintosh or Windows, you’ll develop an actual model of a business or business process of your choice.
+You’ll use this model to study the response of some business process parameters to specified conditions.
+Since nearly all homework must be done using Microsoft Excel, you’ll need access to the software.

 Course requirements

-Working a problemGeneral familiarity with the use of modern personal computers, including graphical user interfaces such as the Macintosh user interface or Microsoft Windows, is required.
+Working a problemGeneral familiarity with the use of modern personal computers is required.
 Knowledge of the fundamentals of spreadsheet manipulations is required.
-Although we assume that you're familiar with, though not necessarily expert in, the use of Microsoft Excel, students who are familiar with some other spreadsheet product should be able to adapt what they know to this course, with instructor's approval.
-Knowledge of spreadsheet macro languages isn't assumed, but you'll learn to write a few simple macros in this course.
-Most students who know how to use Excel, and even some experts, will learn techniques that aren't well known, but which are extremely useful, not only for modeling, but in numerous other applications as well.
+Although we assume that you’re familiar with, though not necessarily expert in, the use of Microsoft Excel, students who are familiar with some other spreadsheet product should be able to adapt what they know to this course.
+Knowledge of spreadsheet macro languages isn’t assumed, but you’ll learn to write a few simple macros in this course.
+Most students who know how to use Excel, and even some experts, will learn techniques that aren’t well known, but which are extremely useful, not only for modeling, but in numerous other applications as well.

-You'll need access to a variety of software in addition to Microsoft Excel.
-For Windows, Excel from Office 2000 or later; For the Mac, Excel 2001 or 2004.
-Since all homework assignments and course notes are provided in electronic form, you'll also need access to a Web browser — either Netscape or Internet Explorer — version 5 or later (for readings and homework solutions) and to Microsoft PowerPoint from Office 2000 or later (for session notes).
-You'll need Microsoft Word from Office 2000 or later to write some of the documentation that accompanies your course project, and you'll also need an email account that permits attachments.
-If you don't have one, one will be provided.
-Note: many free email services don't permit attachments, or don't permit attachment sizes that we'll need.
-We recommend that you find an email service that permits attachments of at least 600 kbytes.
+You’ll need access to a variety of software in addition to Microsoft Excel.
+For Windows, Excel from Office 2007 or later; for the Mac, Office 2011.
+Since all homework assignments and course notes are provided in electronic form, you’ll also need access to a Web browser, either Google Chrome 17.0 or later, Mozilla Firefox (version 7.0 or later), or Internet Explorer (version 7.0 or later), or Safari (version 4.0 or later), for readings and homework solutions.
+You’ll want Microsoft PowerPoint from Office 2007 or later for session notes.
+You’ll need Microsoft Word from Office 2007 or later to write some of the documentation that accompanies your course project.

 Course load

-On average, you'll spend about five to seven hours in preparation for each session.
-Most of that time is spent performing homework assignments and preparing a course project.
-The project will include an actual model of a business process and documentation for it.
+On average, you’ll spend about four to seven hours in preparation for each session.
+Most of that time is spent working on homework assignments and preparing a course project.
+The project consists of an actual model of a business or business process and documentation for it.

 This isn't a reading course.
 There is no textbook.
 You'll spend most of your time learning about business models and making Excel do things you never dreamed it could do.